benbalter/jekyll-titles-from-headings/README.md

 ### Processing Collections

-If you want to enable this plugin for collection items set `collections` to a truthy value.
-Since collection items (including posts) already have their title inferred from the filename, this option changes the behavior of this plugin to override the inferred title and use it as a fallback if the document doesn't start with a heading.
+If you want to enable this plugin for collection items, set the `collections` option to `true`.

+Since collection items (including posts) already have a title inferred from their filename, this option changes the behavior of this plugin to override the inferred title.
+The inferred title is only used as a fallback in case the document doesn't start with a heading.

 ### Disabling